Analysis of a Dynamic Voluntary Contribution Mechanism Public Good Game: Introduction

-To analyze people's decision-making regarding contributing to public goods, I have examined the game of Ngo and Smith (2017).
+To analyze people's decision-making regarding contributing to public goods, I have examined the game of \citep{ngo-paper}.
 In the following sections I will describe the game and its rules, and provide an example of one period (round) in the game.
-I will consider three possible outcomes - the lowest payoff, Nash Equilibria strategies and socially optimal behavior, concentrating on the latter one.
-While analyzing the socially optimal behavior, I will construct a mathematical model first, then solve it computationally and finally apply regression analysis tools to derive a generic solution.
+I will consider three possible outcomes --- the lowest payoff, Nash Equilibria strategies and socially optimal behavior, concentrating on the latter one.
+While analyzing the socially optimal behavior, I will construct a mathematical model first, solve it computationally and apply regression analysis tools to derive a generic solution.
+I will then validate the solution mathematically.
 At the end, I will summarize the paper.